fabiocozzolino/fabiocozzolino.github.io/_posts/2022-03-14-Deploy-NET-6-Minimal-API-to-AWS-Lambda.md

 - `aws-lambda-tools-defaults.json`
 - `serverless.template`

 the `aws-lambda-tools-defaults.json` contains all the deployment info that you can use in command line to deploy the lambda function.
 We'll see the command line istruction later.
-The `serverless.template`, instead, is the json template that allows the creation of the serverless service by using AWS CloudFormation.
-However, in this article we are going to use only the AWS .NET Core CLI.
+The `serverless.template`, instead, is the json template that allows the creation of the serverless service by using _AWS CloudFormation_. you can find more info [here](https://docs.aws.amazon.com/toolkit-for-visual-studio/latest/user-guide/lambda-cli-publish.html).
+In this article we are going to use only the AWS Lambda Tools for .NET Core.

 As seen in the [previous post](/deploy-net-6-blazor-webassembly-aws-elastic-beanstalk/), we need to use the `buildspec.yml` file to build our solution by using AWS CodePipeline.
 Before we can proceed with the build and deploy command, we need to be sure that all the CLI are correctly installed on build machine.
 To do that, we first need to install the latest dotnet version, and then install, or update, the `Amazon.Lambda.Tools` by using the `dotnet tool update` command, as you can see in the following file `buildspec.yml` file: